Healthy Homes Assessment Iona

 Draught Stopping Iona

-If you can feel external air getting in, or see a clear draught from a hole or gap, then it is likely to be a gap or hole which needs sealing in any way.
-Cracks or gaps with large gaps must be permanently stopped.
-Gaps greater than 3mm that let air in or out within your home need the sealing.
-For example, if an open fireplace isn’t in use it can cause draughts and must be sealed off.
-Landlords and property managers are accountable for ensuring such draughts are eliminated whenever possible.
+If you are able to feel external air getting in, or see the air is clear out of a hole or gap, then it is likely to be a gap or crack that requirements sealing in somehow.
+Cracks and gaps that are large should be fixed permanently.
+Gaps greater than 3mm that allow air to enter or exit into your home need seals.
+For example, if an open fireplace isn’t being used, it can create draughts.
+This should be blocked off.
+Landlords and property managers are accountable for ensuring that these draughts are stopped as far as imaginable.

-You don’t need to block holes or gaps in the building.
-For example, tiny gaps around doors and windows could be necessary to allow for movement of the building as the house heats and cools, so that they can still be shut and opened, rather than securing.
-We will inspect all doors and windows in your Healthy Homes assessment of your rental property.
+There is no require to block holes or gaps in the building.
+For instance, small gaps around doors and windows could be required to allow for movement within the structure when the home gets warmer and cooler, in order to let them be opened and closed rather instead of being stuck.
+We will test all doors and windows as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections